 What results can I expect from the screening?

-The majority of findings from screening are lung nodules.
-The majority of these nodules are benign, however, additional testing is often needed to find out if the nodule is cancerous.
+Most scans find lung nodules.
+The majority of these nodules are benign.
+We'll need to do more tests to see if the nodule is cancerous.

 When will I get the results?